enesgdl/enesgdl/README.md

 I'm **Muhammed Enes**, a Computer Engineering student based in **Turkey**.

 > "I am a 3rd-year Computer Engineering student with a strong interest in software development, web technologies, and algorithmic problem-solving.
-I enjoy coding and persevering through complex challenges.
+I enjoy coding and persevering through complex challenges".
->
-> My primary goal is to apply the theoretical knowledge gained during my education to real-world projects.
-As an eager learner and a collaborative team player, I am seeking an internship opportunity to further develop my professional skills."

 ---